mrisher/smtp-sts/spec.md

 effect, a means of updating a cached policy at arbitrary intervals, without the risks (of a man-in-the-middle attack) they would incur if they were to shorten the policy expiration time.

+# Failure Reporting

+Aggregate statistics on policy failures MAY be reported to the URI indicated in the "rua" field of the policy.
+SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.

+(There may also be a need for enabling more detailed "forensic" reporting during initial stages of a deployment.
+To address this, the authors consider the possibility of an optional additional "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.
+See the section _Future_ _Work_ for more details.)

+Aggregate reports contain the following fields:

+* The SMTP STS policy applied (as a string)
+* The beginning and end of the reporting period

+Repeated records contain the following fields:

+* Failure type: This list will start with the minimal set below, and is expected to grow over time based on real-world experience.
+The initial set is:
+* mx-mismatch: This indicates that the MX resolved for the recipient domain did not match the MX constraint specified in the policy.
+* certificate-mismatch: This indicates that the certificate presented by the receiving MX did not match the MX hostname
+* invalid-certificate: This indicates that the certificate presented by the receiving MX did not validate according to the policy validation constraint.
+  (Either it was not signed by a trusted CA or did not match the DANE TLSA record for the recipient MX.)
+* expired-certificate: This indicates that the certificate has expired.
+* starttls-not-supported: This indicates that the recipient MX did not support STARTTLS.
+* Count: The number of times the error was encountered.
+* Hostname: The hostname of the recipient MX.

+Note that the failure types are non-exclusive; an aggregate report MAY contain overlapping counts of failure types where a single send attempt encountered multiple errors.

+When sending failure reports, sending MTAs MUST NOT honor SMTP STS or DANE TLSA failures.

 # IANA Considerations